Gastroesophageal reflux disease: Medications

 The primary medications used for GERD are proton-pump inhibitors, H2 receptor blockers and antacids with or without alginic acid.
 The use of acid suppression therapy is a common response to GERD symptoms and many people get more of this kind of treatment than their case merits.
 The overuse of acid suppression is a problem because of the side effects and costs.

 Proton-pump inhibitors

-Proton-pump inhibitors (PPIs), such as omeprazole, are the most effective, followed by H2 receptor blockers, such as ranitidine.
+Proton-pump inhibitors (PPIs), such as omeprazole, are the most effective, followed by H2 receptor blockers.
 If a once-daily PPI is only partially effective they may be used twice a day.
 They should be taken one half to one hour before a meal.
 There is no significant difference between PPIs.
-When these medications are used long term, the lowest effective dose should be taken.
+When these medications are used long-term, the lowest effective dose should be taken.
 They may also be taken only when symptoms occur in those with frequent problems.
 H2 receptor blockers lead to roughly a 40% improvement.